-At a time when it's all too common to sell heated up frozen, partially pre-cooked industrial or semi-industrial dough, he is so 'real' that he doesn't have a proper shop, but sells from the workshop.
-He's not even open every day of the week, but does make delicious bread, so we have got all our bread from him for the last six months.
+At a time when it's all too common for supermarkets to sell heated up frozen, partially pre-cooked industrial or semi-industrial dough, he is so 'real' that he doesn't even have a proper shop, but sells from the workshop.
+He's not open every day of the week either, but does make delicious bread, so we have been getting all our bread from him for the last six months.

 |Bread from this morning, still warm, but as you can see I couldn't resist!|

 Expectations and trustAs you go about buying food you have expectations: it must look good and be tasty.
 For most it has to be cheap, by which they mean affordable*.
 For some it must be nutritious and/or healthy.
-Especially if you have enough money to comfortably go by, you probably also want it to be good for the environment.
-And if you have ever had the time to consider the whole food chain, you likely want it good for the people that made it for you... but that is too much worrying for most.
+Especially if you have enough money to comfortably get by, you probably also want it to be good for the environment.
+And if you have ever had the time to consider the whole food chain, you likely want it to be fair and healthy for the people that made it for you... but that is too much worrying for most.

 Your expectations sadly clash with the economic and survival interests of ALL in the food chain (i.e. insects and other pests) and supply chain (farmers, intermediaries, shopkeepers).
 It has always been like that.
 I am told my butcher grandfather had to sneak in the least pretty slices of meat unnoticed, otherwise they would not sell, something that was not affordable.

-So my artisan bakers meets my criteria of look and taste.
-He meets the criteria of local (good for the environment) and non-industrial (more nutritious and healthy).
+So my artisan baker meets my criteria: look and taste.
+He meets the criteria: local (good for the environment) and non-industrial (more nutritious and healthy).
 I can see all that with my eyes.

-Bread has been known to be bulked out with chalk to make it cheaper: that I could not see with my eyes, but I take the price, and my personal relationship with the baker, as a proxy of quality, so I assume that he doesn't use chalk.
-I have no guarantee, but trust that.
+Bread has been known to be bulked out with chalk to make it cheaper: that is not something one could see with their own eyes; I take price, and my personal relationship with the baker, as a proxy of quality, so I assume that he doesn't use chalk.
+I have no guarantee, but I do trust him with that.

 Also, in this particular workshop I have seen the sacks of certified organic flour that I trust they use, after having checked.
-That definitely meets my expectation of food healthiness.
+That definitely meets my expectation for healthy food.

 I assume the sacks contain what they say on the label, but I have no guarantee... or do I?

-The only way to make sure you know what you get is to have legally binding definitions and standards.
+The only way to make sure you know what you get, when the food chain is longer, is to have legally binding definitions and standards.

-Legally binding standardsAgricultural and food standards, issued by governments, require growers and producers to follow certain health and safety practices in the processes, and to avoid certain ingredients that are known to be poisonous or dangerous.
+Legally binding standardsAgricultural and food standards, issued by governments, require growers and producers to follow certain health and safety practices in the growing and processing of food, and to avoid certain ingredients and additives that are known to be poisonous or dangerous.

 - growing practices and chemical products used in the fields and to raise animals for meat